Geoff Sidebottom: Career

 Sidebottom joined Wolverhampton Wanderers from their Yorkshire-based nursery club Wath Wanderers in 1954.
 Due to the talent of Bert Williams and Malcolm Finlayson, he had to wait until 1 November 1958 to make his first team debut, in a 2–1 defeat to West Bromwich Albion.

 He managed 35 appearances for Wolves, including playing in the 1960 Charity Shield, before moving to their Midlands neighbours Aston Villa in February 1961.
-He broke through to their starting XI and played in their 1961 League Cup triumph over Rotherham United.
+He broke through to their starting XI and played in their 1960–61 League Cup triumph over Rotherham United.

-After 88 games in total for Villa, he joined Scunthorpe United in January 1965 and was a near-ever present in the 1965-66 season for them before losing his spot to the emerging Ray Clemence.
+After 88 games in total for Villa, he joined Scunthorpe United in January 1965 and was a near-ever present in the 1965–66 season for them before losing his spot to the emerging Ray Clemence.

-He had a spell playing in America with the New York Generals during 1967-68 when signed by his former Scunthorpe manager Freddie Goodwin.
-He later followed Goodwin back to England to join Brighton and Hove Albion in January 1969 before retiring in 1971.
+He had a spell playing in America with the New York Generals during 1967–68 when signed by his former Scunthorpe manager Freddie Goodwin.
+He later followed Goodwin back to England to join Brighton and Hove Albion in January 1969 before retiring in 1971 due to a head injury sustained in a FA cup tie against Walsall.
+Kicked in the head twice whilst diving at the strikers feet, the second time also heavily contacting the upright, the resultant injury left him with double vision.
+Sidebottom then began a new career as a Window Cleaner in Shoreham-by-Sea.

-Sidebottom appeared on the US game show What's My Line! which aired on CBS on Sunday 11 June 1967.
+Sidebottom appeared on the US game show What's My Line! which aired on CBS on 11 June 1967.

 He died on 3 November 2008, aged 71.